jeyanandhini/phase-1-BHAGYASREE200/Question/Question.md

-question asked in daily classes
+🎇question asked in daily classes

 💬[1.where actually printf definition is written in programming? ](https://www.quora.com/Where-is-the-function-printf-defined-The-header-file-stdio-h-just-contains-the-declaration)